 On March 30, 2020 the City Council approved an Urgency Ordinance establishing a temporary moratorium on both residential and commercial evictions as a result of nonpayment of rent due to the impacts of COVID-19.
-The moratorium expires on May 31, 2020.
+The moratorium was extended on May 28, 2020 for another month and is set to expire on June 30, 2020.
 The Council requested that a continuation of the moratorium be placed on the agenda for consideration prior to its expiration.